Volkshalle: Hitler and Hadrian's Pantheon

-Just as Augustus's Domus on the Palatine was connected to the Temple of Apollo Palatinus, so Hitler's palace was to have been connected by a cryptoporticus to the Volkshalle, which filled the entire north side of the forum.
+Just as Augustus's Domus on the Palatine was connected to the Temple of Apollo Palatinus, Hitler's palace was to have been connected by a cryptoporticus to the Volkshalle, which filled the entire north side of the forum.
 This truly enormous building was, according to Speer, inspired by Hadrian's Pantheon, which Hitler visited privately on May 7, 1938.
 But Hitler's interest in and admiration for the Pantheon predated this visit, since his sketch of the Volkshalle dates from about 1925.
 Hermann Giesler records a conversation he had with Hitler in the winter of 1939–40, when Hitler was recalling his “Roman Impressions” (Römische Impressionen):

-From the time I experienced this building – no description, picture or photograph did it justice – I became interested in its history […] For a short while I stood in this space (the rotunda) – what majesty!
+From. the time I experienced this building – no description, picture or photograph did it justice – I became interested in its history […] For a short while I stood in this space (the rotunda) – what majesty!
 I gazed at the large open oculus and saw the universe and sensed what had given this space the name Pantheon – God and the world are one.

 The Volkshalle's Great Dome can be seen at the top of this model of Hitler's plan for Berlin.
 For a location comparison, the Brandenburg Gate would have been located right on the street in front of the Volkshalle.

 Hitler's impressions of the Roman Pantheon were revived when on June 24, 1940, he made a tour of selected buildings in Paris, with German architects Speer and Giesler and sculptor Arno Breker, including the Paris Panthéon, which seems to have disappointed him, independently recorded by Giesler and Breker.

 The sketch of the Volkshalle given by Hitler to Speer shows a traditional gabled pronaos supported by ten columns, a shallow rectangular intermediate block and behind it the domed main building.
 Giesler notes that the pronaos of the temple in Hitler's sketch is reminiscent of Hadrian's Pantheon and of the style of Friedrich Gilly or Karl Friedrich Schinkel.
 However, there was little about Speer's elaboration of the sketch that might be termed Doric, except perhaps for the triglyphs in the entablature, supported by the geminated red granite columns with their Egyptian palm-leaf capitals, previously employed by Speer in the portico outside Hitler's study on the garden side of the new Chancellery.